membraneframework/membrane_mp4_plugin/README.md

 This plugin provides utilities for MP4 container parsing and serialization and elements for muxing the stream to [CMAF]((https://www.wowza.com/blog/what-is-cmaf).

+## Manual tests

+In case `out_*` reference files in `test/fixtures` change, `out_playlist.m3u8` and its dependent playlists should be updated and checked if they are still playable.
+The current files have been checked with ffplay (FFmpeg) and Safari.

 ## Copyright and License

 Copyright 2019, [Software Mansion](https://swmansion.com/?utm_source=git&utm_medium=readme&utm_campaign=membrane_mp4_plugin)